JakeTRogers/pre-commit_puppet/README.md

     args: [--format=markdown, --out=REFERENCE.md]
 ```

+> [!NOTE]
-> **&#9432;** Review the [pdk documentation](https://puppet.com/docs/pdk/latest/pdk.html) for more information on the available options for validate and test unit.
+> Review the [pdk documentation](https://puppet.com/docs/pdk/latest/pdk.html) for more information on the available options for validate and test unit.
 While the puppet strings documentation can be found [here](https://www.puppet.com/docs/puppet/8/puppet_strings.html).

 ## Hooks